hydrology-tep/documentation/source/quick-start-manual/qsm8.rst

  	Figure 14: Step 9 - Choose the visibility of your data package

+The options are:

-· Do not share: Default setting, meaning your data package is only visible for yourself.
+	- **Do not share:** Default setting, meaning your data package is only visible for yourself.
-· Share with anyone: Share your data package with all other HTEP users.
+	- **Share with anyone:** Share your data package with all other HTEP users.
-· Restricted sharing: Share your data package with a limited number of users, for example only a specific user(s) or with users from the same community.
+	- **Restricted sharing:** Share your data package with a limited number of users, for example only a specific user(s) or with users from the same community.

 For now, leave your data package at default settings (Do not share) and Close the pop-up.
-In the list of public Data Packages there should be a Data Package called SWB_VietTri-Hanoi_March17_ RR-Tutorial.
+In the list of public Data Packages there should be a Data Package called SWB_VietTri-Hanoi_March17_RR-Tutorial.
 This Data Package was created and published for the purpose of the Small Water Bodies tutorial (Quick Start Manual 6) but is also used for this tutorial.
 Please click on load: the products from this Data Package are loaded.
 It contains the same products as your own data package, and two additional products: A Sentinel-2 product and another Sentinel-1 product from 2016.

 10. Additional features to manage Geobrowser map visualisation: On the top-right of the Geobrowser the lay-out manager-icon, indicated by the red rectangle in Figure 15, can be selected: a list of options will appear to manage the Geobrowser map visualisation.
 The background of the map can be changed from default to for example Google Maps or Natural Earth.
-In the dropdown menu it can also be defined which products should be shown on the map: for instance the products from the related search, the products from the features basket or the data results after processing, which will be discussed in Section 2.4.
+In the dropdown menu it can also be defined which products should be shown on the map: for instance the products from the related search, the products from the features basket or the data results after processing, which will be discussed in Section 2.8.2.4.
 Feel free to play with the visualisation of the map.

 .. figure:: includes/qsm8-f15.png